wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.2.3 =

+* Feature: links in form body, such as field descriptions or HTML fields, will be made to open in a new window.
+A title is added or appended to any existing title for screen reader users which reads 'this link will open in a new window'.

 = 1.2.2 =